mindcrime/GettingCleaningData/README.md

 * dplyr
 * data.table

+Note that the raw / source data is located in the **data** subdirectory relative to the root of the Git repo.
+The run_analysis.R script will look for its data files in that directory.

 ## Running the code

 Once installed, you can run this analysis a couple of different ways.